2018 Maryland county executive elections: Baltimore County

-Incumbent Baltimore County Executive Kevin B. Kamenetz is prevented from seeking a third term due to term limits, creating an open seat.
+The incumbent county executive, Democrat Baltimore County Executive Kevin Kamenetz, won re-election to a second term in 2014 with 56.1 percent of the vote, but was prevented from seeking a third term due to term limits, creating an open seat.

-Kamenetz died on May 10, 2018, making County Administrative Officer Fred Homan acting County Executive.
-Homan is not running for election.
+Kamenetz died on May 10, 2018, making County Administrative Officer Fred Homan acting county executive until May 29, when the Baltimore County Council unanimously voted to appoint Don Mohler as county executive.
+Mohler did not run for election to a full term.